Axnjr/Axnjr/README.md

 - 👋 Hi, I’m @Axnjr ( Yakshit Chhipa )
+- Working on 💥 Ignition.dev - Ultimate platform for your real time applications (comming soon )
 - 👀 I’m interested in PROGRAMMING, DESIGNING, FULL-STACK WEB & APP DEVELOPMENT, and AI.
 - 🌱 I’m currently pursuing engineering in AIML 3rd year.
 - 💞️ I’m looking to collaborate on open source projects, small ideas, or anything that can help improve my resume.